-Figure 6-11: MVP Maestro Icon
+Figure 7-11: MVP Maestro Icon

 - 2. Once the software has loaded, a login dialog box will appear.
 You must enter a username and password in order to gain access to the program. - 3.
 The default username is "admin", with no password.
 Type "admin" in the User Name field and press <ENTER>. - 4.
-If you are starting Maestro for the first time, there won't be any MVP systems present in the opening screen, an Add System form (like the one below) will open up automatically after log-in.
+If you are starting Maestro for the first time, there will not be any MVP systems present in the opening screen, an Add System form (as shown in Figure 7-12) will open up automatically after log-in.

-Figure 6-12: Add System Form
+Figure 7-12: Add System Form